Great Lakes Review is returning after a one-year hiatus. Has anything changed?

 How do you define the Great Lakes region?

 In the U.S., the Great Lakes region consists of those states contiguous to lakes Superior, Michigan, Huron, Erie, and Ontario.
 In Canada, the Great Lakes region generally refers to the province of Ontario.

 What is the Narrative Map?

 Between 2013-2017, Great Lakes Review collected more than 70 literary sketches of places throughout the Great Lakes region.
-While we’re not accepting Narrative Map submissions at the moment, that could change.
-Keep your eye on our Submit page.
+We are currently accepting Narrative Map submissions on a rolling basis.
+Check out our Submit page for updates.